vagrawal/gsoc-progress/vagrawal/progress.md

 # 19 July

 Some progress in training.
 Now I am pretraining with just short sentences, else the model just can't seem to learn the alighnments.

+# 20 July

+Finally crossed a respectable margin after so much effort.
+With very limited experiments, my inconclusive interpretation is that my model is hard to train if LM is supplied from the start of training.
+Maybe, it's because smaller gradient size, and can be solved by using more learning rate.
+So the current training was done in three steps.
+I also spent some time in reading my code and it's tensorflow implementation in some detail.
+I found the dropout used before also includes the selected previous symbol, which is not what I wanted and I fixed that.
+The code is running and I will report my first result with LM tomorrow.

+I think I will be spending next couple of days writing documentation and packaging the code.
+Also I will switch from wsj0 to wsj1.